thehapax/bitshares.foundation/_workers/2019-02-bitshares-ui.md

 **Devaluation Multipler**: This Worker introduces a devaluation multiplier to mitigate the impacts of a depreciating BTS token during the active period.
 We propose to protect against prolonged BTS devaluation of approximately one-third (-20%) by using a 1.25 devaluation multiplier.
 Initially, BTS will be accumulated at rate 125% of the required daily budget.
 The BBF will use the accumulated BTS to purchase bitCNY from the market, up to the UI Team Budget detailed above in Table 1.

 **Calculations (as of 27 JAN 2019):**

+Type | Value
-- 6.75 = USD/CNY foregin exchange rate
+USD/CNY foreign exchange rate | 6.75
-- 3.93824 = bitCNY/BTS price feed
+bitCNY/BTS | 3.93824
-- 1.25 = Devaluation multiplier to mitigate market fluctuations
+Devaluation multiplier to mitigate market fluctuations | 1.25 Total asking | $437,587.5
+Worker duration | 46 weeks
+bitCNY peg | 1:1

+The daily BTS payout is calculated as follows

-- 45,158 BTS/day ≈ $1,359 USD/day * 6.75 USD/CNY * 3.93824 bitCNY/BTS * 1.25 devaluation multiplier
+    45,156 BTS/Day ≈ $437,587.5 / (46*7 days) * 6.75 CNY/USD * 1 bitCNY/CNY * 3.93824 BTS/bitCNY * 1.25

-**Payments**: All payments are converted from USD and remitted in bitCNY with method developed by the BitShares Blockchain Foundation.
+**Payments**: All payments are converted from USD and remitted in bitCNY, converstion rates will be visible in invoices through the accounting provided by BitShares Blockchain Foundation.